adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 # Isilon Capacity calculator

+# NOW with GEN 6 Node Pool Support!
+Gen 6 forms Disk Pools (which OneFS uses to create failure domains and can restrict stripe widths) differently from previous generations of nodes.
+The calculator now has the --gen6 option to adjust the stripe width accordingly!  for more info see: [Isilon Additional Info](http://isilon-additional.info).

 Isilon has a unique approach to data protection protecting individual files, rather than protecting complete disks (as in RAID).

 This file level protection allows for great flexibility when storing large quantities of data but has the drawback of being tough